KRBQ: As KRBQ "Q102"/"102 Jams" (2014–present)

 On April 2, 2018, KRBQ relieved morning host Mia Amor and afternoon host Hoodrat Miguel of their duties, and later announced that Chuy Gomez would take over the morning slot, which comes after his exit from KVVF the previous January.

 At 10 a.m. on August 12, 2019, after playing "Best I Ever Had" by Drake, KRBQ flipped to rhythmic oldies with an emphasis on 1970s through 1990s R&B, while keeping the "Q102" branding.
 The first song after the relaunch was "Let's Groove" by Earth, Wind & Fire.
 The move positioned KRBQ closer musically to Bonneville-owned (and former sister station) KBLX, and its new logo had a similar style as that of KISQ ("Kiss FM") that was dropped in early 2016 when it flipped to soft adult contemporary.
 Ten days later, morning host Chuy Gomez and afternoon host Victor "Big Daddy" Zaragosa were let go from the station.

 At 6 a.m. on April 15, 2022, after playing "P.Y.T.
 (Pretty Young Thing)" by Michael Jackson, KRBQ flipped back to classic hip hop as "102 Jams", the name inspired by the longtime branding of KMEL through the 1990s (as well as copying that of fellow major-city Audacy station WBMX in Chicago).
 The first song on "102 Jams" was "California Love" by 2Pac featuring Dr. Dre and Roger Troutman.
-With the format change, previous afternoon host Efren Sifuentes exits, and former Q102 morning host Chuy Gomez will return to the station in his previous spot, having previously hosted mornings from April 2018 until the station's previous relaunch in August 2019.
+With the format change, previous afternoon host Efren Sifuentes exits, and former Q102 morning host Chuy Gomez returned to the station in his previous spot, having previously hosted mornings from April 2018 until the station's previous relaunch in August 2019.